pkr076/AIML_ExamProject/README.md

 # Cross-Domain Weakly-Supervised Object Detection through Domain Adaptation

 This repository implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
-The implementation is heavily influenced by the projects [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch), [pytorch-ssd](https://github.com/qfgaohao/pytorch-ssd) and [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-This repository aims to be the code base for researches based on SSD.
+This repository contains the code (in pyTorch) and it’s a slightly modified version of the code available at https://github.com/lufficc/SSD.

 ## Installation
 ### Requirements